aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

 (Q3) What do you see at the output?

-- Create a new text file named "input.txt" in "target" folder, and add the following sample content to it.
+- Create a new text file named "input.txt" in the project folder (same level as "src"), and add the following sample content to it.

     ```text
     if you cannot fly, then run